BigPolarBear1/factorization/README.md

 Update: Doing some more thinking and how to implement it...
 I guess some of those calculations I added to the paper might be useful to help figure out what degree to expand it.
 I'll try and work it all out soon.

+Update: Just missing some residue math now to minimize new factors getting added...
+I'll work it out.

 #### To run from folder "polysieve" WORK IN PROGRES...extremely early version:</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:    python3 run_qs.py -keysize 100 -base 500 -debug 0 -lin_size 10_000 -quad_size 1